Liabus/drive/README.md

 - Add multiple out-of-animating display modes.
 Figure out how these work with the parent elements hiding when children still animating.
 Maybe offer per-element mode options.
 - Better persist options (replaced with mode?).
 - Figure out the difference between self and parent relative keywords.
 I think self makes sense in the context of per-animation timelines.
 Parent makes sense for child elements.
+- Before/After styles.
+Enable a "prepare" mode which will put elements in the style they would be at in the beginning of their timeline when drive starts.